intowow/CrystalExpressCNSample/Docs/IntegrationGuide.md

  - AVFoundation.framework
  - libicucore.dylib
 4. Add `-ObjC` in TARGETS -> Build Settings -> Linking -> Other Linker Flags
-5. Add the following files to your project -> Supporting Files
+5. Add the following files to your project
  - CrystalExpress.plist
 6. You can now start using CrystalExpress lib.